adamsilver/fdpb/03-book-a-flight.md

 };
 ```

 If the user presses Down without having typed anything, the menu will populate with every available option, and focus to the first menu option.
-The same thing will happen if the user types an exact match.
-Otherwise, the menu will populate with options that match (if any), and again will focus the first menu option.
-Both paths end by calling the `highlightOption()` method, which we'll look at in detail later.
+The same thing will happen if the user types an exact match—this should be rare because most most users who notice the suggestion will select it—it's quicker that way.

+The `else` condition will will populate the menu with options that match (if any), and again will focus the first menu option.
+At the end of both scenarios the `highlightOption()` method is called, which we'll look at later.

 #### Scrolling The Menu

 As mentioned earlier, the menu may contain hundreds of options.
-To ensure the menu stays visible within the viewport, we need to apply three CSS properties like this:
+To ensure the menu stays visible within the viewport, we need to use CSS.

 ```CSS
 .autocomplete [role=listbox] {